Nikolaos Ventouras: Art style

-The perfection and meticulousness that characterized him allowed Nikolao Ventoura to print the same project in different sizes with exactly the same detail.
+The perfection and meticulousness that characterized him allowed Ventoura to print the same project in different sizes with exactly the same detail.
 He also figured out a way to print the etchings without pressure marks and even upside down.
 He was very strict with his work and made notes -in the judgment of quality performance in his own metric ranging from "kachektypon" (misprint) all they through to "exeretikon" (perfect).

-With these efforts left behind an innovative project rich in expression and meaningful content.

 Influences

-From his first works until 1937, Nikolas Ventouras, carves landscapes.
+From his first works until 1937, Ventouras, carved landscapes.
 His work is calm and filled with light; his subjects come from Corfu and Venice.

-During the years of the Second World War and immediately after the war, 1945–1948, he floods his projects with inspiration and expression drawn from post-war ruins, disasters and perspective distortions.
-His work clearly reveals his psychological state influenced by the historical events.
+During the years of the Second World War and immediately after the war, 1945–1948, he flooded his projects with inspiration and expression drawn from post-war ruins, disasters and perspective distortions.
+His work reveals his psychological state influenced by the historical events.
 This period can be identified as expressionistic.

 1949 to 1950 shows his diversity; few lines, strictly calculated expressing serenity and tranquility, his works are again full of light.

 1955 is the year Piraeus changes the scene for Ventouras.
 He introduces plurality in intercepting forms which, in time, are simplified.
 He uses, smokestacks, winches and cranes whatever is necessary in the background to complement the harbour, and show how live it is.
 His lines and some “drops” of color complete his works.

-Mr. Manolis Hatzidakis in a 1963 speech given at the "Athens Technological Institute" notes: [...]
+Manolis Hatzidakis in a 1963 speech given at the "Athens Technological Institute" notes: [...]
 By simplifying things, we would say that we feel to exhale from the work of Mr Ventoura a new lyrical sense of the world ernment so disciplined to laws purely disciplinary.
 People, landscapes and people, transformed into works of art by a lyrical fantasy goes beyond appearances and things and which found expression within too simple: the search for the essential, and the rejection of unnecessary lent the works of Mr. Ventoura a cleaner spiritual quality. [...]

 His work

-In 1928 he illustrated an ethography of Constantine Theotoki "The Life and Death of Karavela", using India ink.
+In 1928, Ventouras illustrated an ethography of Constantine Theotoki "The Life and Death of Karavela", using India ink.
 The illustration was bought by Vassileiou's publishing house and the relevant printing plates were created.
-Before these are printed, Mr. Vassileiou passes, and the project stops.
+Before these are printed, Vassileiou passed, and the project stopped.
 Finally, in 1961 his son issued the book with a small number of the drawings as they could not find all of the printing plates.